 \section{Abstract}

-Correlation matrices provide a useful way to characterize variable dependencies in many real-world problems.
-Often, a perturbation in few variables can lead to small differences in multiple correlation coefficients related to these variables.
-In this paper we propose a low-dimensional representation of these differences as a product of single-variable perturbations that can efficiently characterize such effects; We develop methods for point estimation, confidence intervals and hypothesis tests for this model.
-Importantly, our methods are tailored for comparing samples of correlation matrices, in that they account for both the inherent variability in correlation matrices and for the variation between matrices in each sample.
-In simulations, our model shows a substantial increase in power compared to mass univariate approaches.
+Correlation matrices are widely used to analyze the interdependence of variables in various real-world scenarios.
+Often, a perturbation in a few variables leads to mild differences in many correlation coefficients associated with these variables.
+We propose an efficient low-dimensional model that characterizes these differences as a product of single-variable effects.
+We develop methods for point estimation, confidence intervals, and hypothesis testing for this model.
+Importantly, our methods can account for both the variability in individual correlation matrices and for within-group variability.
+In simulations, our model shows increased power compared to competing approaches.
+We use the model to analyze resting-state functional MRI correlation matrices in patients with transient global amnesia and healthy controls.
+Our model detects significant decreases in synchronization for the patient population in several brain regions, which could not have been detected using previous methods without prior knowledge.
+Our methods are available in the open-source package \emph{github.com/itamarfaran/corrpops}.

-As a test case, we analyze correlation matrices of resting state functional- MRI (RS-fMRI) in patients with a rare neurological condition - transient global amnesia (TGA) and healthy controls.
-TGA is characterized by a lesion to a specific brain area and the connectivity matrices supposedly represent changes in only few variables, as in the assumption of our model.
-In this dataset, our model identifies substantially decreased synchronization in several brain regions within the patient population, which could not be detected using previous methods without prior-knowledge.
-Our framework shows the advantage of adding informed mean-structure for detecting differences in high-dimensional correlation matrices, and can be adapted for new differential structures.
-Our methods are available in the open-source package \emph{corrpops}\footnote{github.com/itamarfaran/corrpops}.